Inside Out & Back Again

 Inside Out & Back Again is a verse novel, written in free verse by Thanhha Lai.
 The book was awarded the 2011 US National Book Award for Young People's Literature and one of the two Newbery Honors.
-The novel was based on her first year in the United States as a ten-year-old girl who spoke no English, in 1975.
+The novel was based on her first year in the United States as a ten-year-old girl who didn't speak English, in 1975.

 Plot summary

 In February 1975, Hà Kim and her family celebrate the new year in South Vietnam, during the Vietnam War.
 In the events leading to the Fall of Saigon, Hà leaves school a month early, the search for her missing-in-action soldier father continues, and everyone prepares for evacuation since the government of the North is approaching Saigon.
 On April 30, Hà and her family flee on a navy ship, arriving in Guam on May 28, where they are sheltered in a refugee camp.

 On the Fourth of July, many other refugees are asked to write where they want to go.
 Hà's mother initially chooses France to live with a distant cousin, until the person behind her suggests the United States, stating that if her children are smart, the government will give them a scholarship.

 After they are flown to Florida, they are sponsored by a cowboy, who drives them to his home in Alabama and allows them to stay there, and eventually at the house next to his.

 In school, a boy Hà dubs "Pink Boy" breaks their friendship, due to Hà solving his math problem and Pink Boy calling her a Pancake Face (and Hà telling the school about it).

 On Christmas Eve, Hà's uncle responds to the letter that her mother sent in August, asking about her husband's whereabouts.
 With no answer, he has nothing to say; the book says, "it would be obvious he would know nothing more".

-In January 1976, Hà's mother discovers that her father had been killed by the Northern Vietnamese.
-She prays that their father is safe in heaven, and Hà prays that her family continue to live great and safe lives in America.
+The family then holds an impromptu funeral for Hà's father, and the book concludes on Tết, with Hà talking about things she wants to happen in 1976.